 Chicago Workplace Accident Attorneys

-If you have been injured in a workplace construction accident, contact our office at (800) 437-2571 to schedule a free consultation with one of our knowledgeable Chicago construction accident attorneys.
+If you have been injured by defective machinery or equipment while on the job, contact our office at (800) 437-2571 to schedule a free consultation with one of our knowledgeable Chicago product liability attorneys.

-If you are a construction worker who was injured on the job, contact our office at (800) 437-2571 to schedule a free consultation with one of our knowledgeable Chicago construction accident attorneys.
+If you have been injured by defective machinery while on the job, do not hesitate to contact our office at (800) 437-2571 to schedule a free consultation with one of our knowledgeable Chicago product liability attorneys.